Top five Easter destinations

 For most of us, the Easter break is a well-deserved few days off.
-The weather, although unpredictable, often spells the promise of a hot summer and leads to a weekend of sunbathing, gardening and early barbecues.
+The weather, although unpredictable, often gives us a taste of hot summer weather and leads to a weekend of sunbathing, gardening and early barbecues.
 Some of us choose to escape for a short holiday, heading off for some sun or a city break.

 If you’re considering going away in spring, but aren’t sure where to go, we’ve put together a list of five destinations worth visiting.